metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 **Pittsburgh covers if**
 their defensive front can besiege Joe Burrow on a regular basis, forcing him to commit ugly mistakes.
 Rattling Burrow consistently is the only way the Steelers can level the playing field at quarterback.

+***

+### Rams @ Packers (PK)

+***

+#### _Latest Results_

+Rams @ **_49ers_** (MNF) \[Bye\]
+Packers @ **_Vikings_**

+#### _Key Injuries_

+Packers will miss fill-in left tackle Elgton Jenkins for the rest of the year, as he went down last week with a torn ACL.
+Rashan Gary was a surprise inactive last week, despite his presence in all practice sessions last week.
+So his status this week is anything but guaranteed, especially if the team keeps insisting that he attended practices in "limited capacity."
+Aaron Jones remains only a possibility to return at this point - he's been practicing, but his health is still being monitored and Matt LaFleur refuses to state anything reassuring about his game time availability.
+Perhaps most troubling for Green Bay is that Aaron Rodgers is allegedly dealing with a fractured toe.
+It's not going to sideline him, but I do expect the fracture to limit him in some respect.

+The Rams are only worried about Leonard Floyd, who's apparently returning from a vicious concussion.
+McVay expects him to play this Sunday, but as we've seen before with Rashan Gary, injuries can linger and fester.

+#### _History_

+Both these teams faced one another last year in the postseason - Green Bay won decisively by riding behind Aaron Jones and Jamaal Williams as the two of them slashed their way through the Ram defense.
+Even though Los Angeles was ranked as one of the better teams last year defensing the run, the reality was that it was only a matter of time before an opponent would finally exploit their lightly-manned boxes.
+Green Bay was that opponent, ripping through their six-man boxes through some well-blocked zone rushes.

+This year, it can be argued the Rams have improved, at least in terms of offensive personnel.
+Likewise, people have made similar arguments for the Packers and their defensive coaching.
+Let this game be a good barometer as to whether any of those two assertions bear merit.

+#### _Weather_

+Few degrees above freezing

+***

+Undecided

+***

+**Los Angeles covers if**
+their offense finally rounds into form after two humiliating losses and a bye week.
+Stafford has the raw ability to elevate this offense past its ceiling from last year, but he needs to be more comfortable operating from within the structure of the offense.
+On top of that, Odell Beckham needs to be made a critical part of this offense, now that Robert Woods will no longer be the team's primary receiving threat on the outside.

+**Green Bay covers if**
+Aaron Jones, Rashan Gary, and Aaron Rodgers all play in top form
+\- OR -
+the offense once again strikes gold pounding the ball along turf, this time with AJ Dillon as the bell-cow at tailback.